Reborn to Dance

 Spinal cord stimulation, a form of neurostimulation, works by altering pain signals as they travel to the brain.
 A small generator, comparable in size to a cardiac pacemaker, sends pulses through thin wires called leads to nerves along the spinal cord.
 These pulses modify the pain signals as they travel to different parts of the brain, changing the way the body perceives the pain.
 A trial period is involved where the generator is worn externally and a person can modify their pain management via an app on an iPod touch.

-Dinkins believes spinal cord stimulation has to the potential to be one of the best alternative to for those who are taking a significant amount of opioid medication and have uncontrolled pain.
+Dinkins believes spinal cord stimulation has to the potential to be one of the best alternatives for those who are taking opioid medication and have chronic pain.
 He also emphasizes that the success of this neurostimulation treatment is still determined on a case-by-case basis.

 “Spinal cord stimulation will not work for everybody and it’s not going to take away 100% of their pain,” said Dinkins.
 “We can hope that it helps to make life better for those patients who qualify for it and to have less dependency on current pain medications like opioids.”

 Following her surgery to install the stimulator, Denton said the first two days were difficult.
 By day five she was ready to do anything and describes her pain level going from a ten to a one.